 Masha and the Firebird

-Masha and the Firebird is currently in it's second development stage, following a hugely successful Arts Council England supported R&D with Theatre Delicatessen.
-This culminated in two fully-accessible showing at the Bathway Theatre Greenwich and at the Old Library in Southwark.
+Masha and the Firebird is currently in its second development stage, following a hugely successful Arts Council England supported R&D with Theatre Delicatessen in 2017.
+This culminated in two fully-accessible showings at the Bathway Theatre Greenwich and at the Old Library in Southwark.
+Further developments to be announced.

 Masha and the Firebird is a puppetry children's piece, aimed at being fully accessible to all audiences.
-We are working with a cast comprising of 80% D/deaf and disabled actors, and are looking to increasing this representation into our production team.
+We are working with a cast comprising of 80% D/deaf and disabled actors, and are looking to increase this representation into our production team as well.
 BSL-based visual storytelling and audio description will be fully creatively integrated parts of the show, and we are looking to collaborate with groups and individuals identifying as D/deaf or disabled for the next part of the development process.
-Please contact us at firstname.lastname@example.org with any suggestions or questions.
+Please contact us at email@example.com with any suggestions or questions.

 MASHA AND THE FIREBIRD R&D CREATIVES